Veterinary License Defense in Boise, ID

 The Boise DUI Guy’s veterinary license defense attorneys know what it takes to best represent you in your investigation.
 We have assisted many veterinarians, vet techs, and others through the years in their license defense cases, and we will be happy to hear your story, examine your case, and recommend the best path forward in your veterinary license defense case.
 We will represent you before the state board in necessary hearings, advise you as to the potential consequences in every part of the investigative process, and will always make our primary goal seeing these charges dropped and getting you back to work as a veterinarian.

-If you have been accused of professional misconduct as a veterinarian, or have been accused of another crime which is threatening your license to practice veterinary medicine, don’t delay: contact the Boise DUI Guy today, and let our team of veterinary license defense lawyers go to work to protect your career today.
+If you have been accused of professional misconduct as a veterinarian, or have been accused of another crime which is threatening your license to practice veterinary medicine, don’t delay: contact the Boise DUI Guy today, and let our team of Idaho professional license defense lawyers go to work to protect your career today.